 Brees threw for more than 5,000 yards in a season four times in his career.

 1. Tom Brady* (84,520 yards)

 With Brady seeming ageless and playing as well as he ever has, there is no telling how high this number will be when he retires.
-He's also thrown for nearly 12,500 in 45 career playoff games to give more him more than 96,000 in his career.
+He's also thrown for nearly 12,500 yards in 45 career playoff games to give more him more than 96,000 in his career.
 As further proof that he's showing no signs of slowing down, he led the league with 5,316 passing yards this season, the most of his career and the third-highest total in NFL history.
 Yes, he did this in 17 games as the schedule expanded, but he's also 44 years old.